Skilled Nursing Costs in 2025

 Your out-of-pocket costs will look like this for each benefit period:

-Medicare doesn’t cover the costs of convenience items such as televisions and telephones, private room charges (when not medically necessary), or private duty nurses.
-It’s also possible that your doctor might order additional services.
-These services may not be covered.
+Medicare doesn’t cover the costs of convenience items such as televisions and telephones, private room charges (if not deemed medically necessary), or private duty nurses.
+It’s also possible that your doctor might order additional services that may not be covered.

 Does Medicaid Cover Skilled Nursing Costs?